cchudzicki-ocw-testing/sts.042-fall-2020/content/resources/sts-042jf20_jpeg.md

 file_type: image/jpeg
 image_metadata:
   caption: "During World War II, a heavy emphasis was placed on new technology.
 This\
-    \ photograph of the receiver lab at MIT in 1941 was part of a secret project to\
+    \ photograph of the receiver lab at MIT in 1941 documents a secret project to\
     \ develop radar during the war.
 To keep the project secret, it was known as the\
     \ Radiation Laboratory or \u201CRad Lab\u201D for short.
 (Image is in the public\
     \ domain.)"